ajzno26/OS/README.md

     $ ls

-'mkdir' to create a new directory.
+'mkdir' creates a new directory.

     $ mkdir test